 Many of you are concerned with the side effects and effectiveness of these preventative treatments, and rightly so.

 - In an ironic demonstration on The Dr. OZ Show earlier this year, Piers Morgan agreed to get his first ever flu shot.
-Ten days later, his immune system showed obvious signs of distress as he demonstrates in a video interview (that keep getting removed when I try to share a link).
+Ten days later, his immune system showed obvious signs of distress as he demonstrates in this video interview.

 - Here’s an excerpt from a transcript post at the Age of Autism from an interview on CNN with Dr. OZ: